mclaughlinryan/Train-Reservation-System/README.md

 This application allows users to make reservations for train travel routes and select the number of seats to reserve.

-The user can select an option from a menu:
+The user can select one of the following menu options:
 - Make a reservation
 - Cancel a reservation
 - Display all travel schedules